WCB acquires real property or rights in real property on behalf of the California Department of Fish and Wildlife and through grants.

 State tax credits available to private landowners who donate eligible properties to Resource Agencies.

-Protection, restoration and enhancement of inland wetlands and associated
+Protection, restoration and enhancement of wetlands and associated

 Project monitoring requirements and information.